 Projects against plastic waste in the sea

-As you can see, there are already many great ideas & projects against plastic waste in the sea.
-As the topic Life without plastic and the Plastic waste in the environment As these projects are increasingly represented in the media, they are also receiving more and more support.
-We, too, withCareElite and many other blogs and companies are of course playing their valuable part in educating society and thus preventing plastic waste from entering the oceans.
+As you can see, there are already many great ideas & projects against plastic waste in the ocean.
+Since the topic Life without plastic and the Plastic waste in the environment are also increasingly represented in the media, these projects are also finding more and more support.
+Also we withย CareElite and many other blogs and companies are, of course, doing their valuable part to educate society and thus prevent plastic waste before it gets into the oceans.
 More and more people are actively campaigning for ecological change.
-Which projects against plastic waste in the sea do you think are still missing from the list?
+Which projects against plastic waste in the ocean do you think are still missing from the list?
 Do you have any questions or suggestions?
-Then please write me a comment under this article.
+Then feel free to write me a comment below this article.

 Stay sustainable,

-3. I find the projects in the sea really great.I would like to try locally to cause something against disposable plastic.It is inconceivable to me that plastic bags are offered in BioMärkte.??(Magdeburg-Naturata!)
+I find the projects in the sea really great.I would like to try locally to cause something against disposable plastic.It is inconceivable to me that plastic bags are offered in BioMรคrkte.??(Magdeburg-Naturata!)
 I asked by e-mail for a statement, unfortunately no reaction!
 I wrote after a broadcast from rbb about this condition in this Bio! market and I was assured to follow this problem - the plastic inserts still hang!

 What else could I do?